Saltaire, New York: Government

-The Village is governed by a Mayor and Board of Trustees.
+The village is governed by the five-member Village of Saltaire Board of Trustees, which consists of a Mayor and four Board of Trustees.
+All five positions are elected positions.

+As of June 2026, the Mayor of Saltaire is Hugh O'Brien.

+Politics

+In the 2024 U.S. presidential election, the majority of Saltaire voters voted for Kamala D. Harris (D).

 Education

+Schools

 Children of year-round residents are zoned to Fire Island School District.
-They attend the sole school of the district, Woodhull School in Ocean Beach until grade 6, at which point they are bussed to Long Island for grades 7-12, with a choice of either the Bay Shore School District (which operates Bay Shore Middle School and Bay Shore High School) or to the Islip School District (which operates Islip High School).
-They may also be bussed to one of the many private and parochial schools on the mainland.
+Accordingly, children in the village who attend public schools attend the sole school of the district – Woodhull School in Ocean Beach – until grade 6, at which point they are bussed to Long Island for grades 7-12, with a choice of either the Bay Shore School District (which operates Bay Shore Middle School and Bay Shore High School) or to the Islip School District (which operates Islip High School).

+Library district

+The village is located within the boundaries of the Fire Island Library District.